 Twitter

-Resurs-P Earth-watching satellites
+Resurs-P Earth-watching satellite series

 Developed by TsSKB Progress in the city of Samara, the Resurs-P (47KS) remote-sensing satellites were designed to provide high-resolution imagery of the Earth surface revealing details as small as one meter in size.
 Resurs-P (where "P" stood for "prospective") would complement and ultimately replace in this role the Resurs-DK spacecraft launched in 2006.
 Both satellites were believed to be civilian cousins of a classified optical reconnaissance spacecraft also developed by TsSKB Progress.
-The company's Soyuz-2-1b rocket was expected to orbit Resurs-P.
+The company's Soyuz-2-1b rocket was expected to orbit Resurs-P

 Resurs-P